Manage Microsoft Lifecycle Policy with Configuration Manager

 To see data in the product lifecycle dashboard, the following components are required:

 Install Internet Explorer 9 or later on the computer that runs the Configuration Manager console.

 To get updates for the data on this dashboard, the service connection point must be online.
 If the service connection point is in offline mode, synchronize it regularly.
 For more information, see About the service connection point.

-If you're configuring the asset intelligence service point for the first time, make sure to enable asset intelligence hardware inventory classes.
-The lifecycle dashboard depends on those asset intelligence hardware inventory classes.
+Enable asset intelligence hardware inventory classes.
+The lifecycle dashboard depends on these classes.
 The dashboard won't display data until clients scan for and return hardware inventory.

 Use the product lifecycle dashboard